opticfluorine/sovereign/docs/manual/creators/scripting/api/inventory.md

    Synchronously consumes (removes and destroys) a single item with the given template ID from the entity's inventory.
 The operation is atomic within the current server tick: once an item is claimed by this call it is locked for the remainder of the tick, preventing duplication.
 A second call targeting the same item in the same tick will return ``false`` by design.

    :param entityId: Entity ID.
-   :type entityId: integer
+   :type entityId: lightuserdata
    :param templateId: Item template entity ID.
-   :type templateId: integer
+   :type templateId: lightuserdata

    :return: ``true`` if an item was found and removed, ``false`` otherwise.
    :rtype: boolean